top of page

 "Amazing piece of music Manish Vyas ji!
 Thank you for this!"
 Saravan, India

 "Amazing!
 Always a joy perform to alongside this track of yours.
 Congratulations."
-Alok Verma, UK
+Alok, UK

-"The feeling you get in this song is a mixture of joy, longing, love and a deep feeling of an eastern spiritual heart longing for the highest."
+"The feeling you get in the song Bismillah is a mixture of joy, longing, love and a deep feeling of an eastern spiritual heart longing for the highest."
 Diana, Germany

 “O God, if I worship You out of fear of Hell,